ltb-project/white-pages/docs/mapmenu.rst

 Proxy
 -----

-The default configuration doesn't use an HTTP Proxy to reach OpenStreetMap.org.
+The default configuration does not set an HTTP Proxy to reach ``OpenStreetMap.org``.

-If your server doesn't have direct access to Internet, you can set HTTP Proxy settings in ``config.inc.local.php``
+But if your server does not have direct access to Internet, you can configure the HTTP Proxy in ``config.inc.local.php``

-For a simple proxy configuration without authentication, you can just set:
+If your proxy does not require authentication, you have three settings to configure:

 .. code-block:: php